Banff National Park Wildlife Viewing

 Coyotes are widespread along the entire Bow River watershed.
 They are attracted to Vermilion Lakes by an abundance of small game, and many have permanent dens there.
 Wolves had been driven close to extinction by the early 1950s, but today at least four wolf packs have been reported in the park.
 One pack winters close to town and is occasionally seen on Vermilion Lakes during that period.
 The lynx population fluctuates greatly; look for them in the backcountry during winter.
 Cougars are shy and number fewer than 20 in the park.
 They are occasionally seen along the front ranges behind Cascade Mountain.

 The exhilaration of seeing one of these magnificent creatures in its natural habitat is unforgettable.
-From the road you’re most likely to see black bears, which actually range in color from jet black to cinnamon brown and number around 50.
+From the road you’re most likely to see black bears, which actually range in colour from jet black to cinnamon brown and number around 50.
 Try the Bow Valley Parkway at dawn or late in the afternoon.
 Farther north they are occasionally seen near the road as it passes Cirrus Mountain.
 Banff’s 60-odd grizzly bears spend most of the year in remote valleys, often on south-facing slopes away from the Bow Valley Corridor.
 During late spring they are occasionally seen in residential areas, along the Lake Minnewanka loop road, on the golf course, and in the area of Bow Pass.
 The chance of encountering a bear face-to-face in the backcountry is remote.
 To lessen chances even further, you should take some simple precautions: Never hike alone or at dusk.
 Make lots of noise when passing through heavy vegetation.
 Keep a clean camp.
-Read the pamphlets available at all park visitors centers.
+Read the pamphlets available at all park visitors centres.
 At the Banff Visitor Centre (224 Banff Ave.), daily trail reports list all recent bear sightings.
 Report any bears you see to the Warden’s Office (403/762-4506).